Socratica-Org/toolbox/content/demo-days.md

 </div>

 Demo days are unique in being a canvas to craft a _magical_ experience for others.
-Strong logistical foundations are required – but it’s the experiments you choose to run that will create something truly transformative for those attending.
+Strong logistical foundations are required – but it's the experiments you choose to run that will create something truly transformative for those attending.

 Sparkle is not something that can be architected; one can only create the _conditions_ that will allow for sparkle to occur.
-It’s the job of hosts to line up the pins to fall rather than to take the shot.
+It's the job of hosts to line up the pins to fall rather than to take the shot.

 ### Finding cultivators